 - What special foods/activities do you have at your birthday celebration?

 - Are there things you can do now that you couldn’t do when you were a baby?

 - What do you plan to do when you grow up?
 Can you do those things now?

 Charts, Banners, and Crowns

 Bulletin Board - Create a preschool birthday theme bulletin board for the classroom called Birthday Babies.
 For each child, take a sheet of colored construction paper and glue on a baby photo next to a current photo (ask parents to send pictures to you).
-Write the child's birthday date on the paper and place these on the bulletin board along with other symbolic pictures and cutouts about birthdays.
+Write the child’s birthday date on the paper and place it on the bulletin board along with other symbolic pictures and cutouts about birthdays.
 During circle time, invite children to step up to the board and point to their pictures.
 Let them share thoughts about their birthday celebrations.